-- 2. Create the openSUSE Leap 15 Uyuni Client Tools Repository for bootstrapping.
-For more information about bootstrapping, see [ Client-configuration > Bootstrap-repository > ]. - 3.
-Create an activation key with openSUSE Leap as a base channel and the other channels as child channels.
-For more information about activation keys, see [ Client-configuration > Activation-keys > ]. - 4.
-Modify a bootstrap script for the proxy. - Add the GPG key to the ORG\GPG\KEY= parameter.
-For more information, see [ Client-configuration > Clients-opensuse > ]. - OPTIONAL: If you want to run the proxy on a traditional client (system type Management) uncheck Bootstrap using Salt.
-Using Salt is the default.
-For more information about bootstrap scripts, see [ Client-configuration > Registration-bootstrap > ]. - 5.
+- Create an activation key with openSUSE Leap as a base channel and the other channels as child channels.
+For more information about activation keys, see [ Client-configuration > Activation-keys > ]. - 3.
+Modify a bootstrap script for the proxy.
+Add the GPG key to the ORG\GPG\KEY= parameter.
+For more information, see [ Client-configuration > Clients-opensuse > ].
+For more information about bootstrap scripts, see [ Client-configuration > Registration-bootstrap > ]. - 4.
 Bootstrap the client using the script.
-For more information, see [ Client-configuration > Registration-bootstrap > ]. - For Salt clients, navigate to Salt > Keys and accept the key.
-When the key is accepted, it will show in Systems > Overview. - 7.
-Navigate to System Details > Software > Software Channels, and check that your proxy channel is selected.
-For setting up a registered Uyuni Proxy, see uyuni-proxy-setup.pdf.
+For more information, see [ Client-configuration > Registration-bootstrap > ]. - 5.
+Navigate to Salt > Keys and accept the key.
+When the key is accepted, the new proxy will show in Systems > Overview in the Recently Registered Systems section. - 6.
+Navigate to System Details > Software > Software Channels, and check that the proxy channel is selected.

+For setting up a registered Proxy, see uyuni-proxy-setup.pdf.